Corona Coated Chuckles: Comedian Corey Holcomb Says, ‘If I Got COVID & It Killed You, I Did You A Favor’

 Things got especially interesting however when he offered his thoughts on the COVID-19 pandemic and noted that “buster n***s” who are essential workers shouldn’t be able to enforce mask mandates.

-He used workers at McDonald’s as an example;
+He used “buster a** n***s” working at McDonald’s as an example;

 “That’s how they get they little rocks off- telling you what to do.
 It’s like right now it’s a time in the world where a buster a** n*gga who moppin’ the floor at McDonald’s can tell you to put on your mask.
 Get your life together!
 You my age in here moppin’!
 Shut up, n*gga!…if I got COVID and it killed you, I did you a favor – moppin’ n*gga!Like, ‘Who you talkin’ to, n*gga?’…I put in too much work for your garbage a**!”